ap-sullivan/AstroGroupWork/src/pages/tutorial.md

 ![Image7](/AstroGroupWork/images/tutorial/6.png)

-Click into 'Dev Containers:  Open Folder in Container' and select the folder on your local machine that the container will live.
+Click into <strong>'Dev Containers: Open Folder in Container'</strong> and select the folder on your local machine that the container will live.

 </section>